USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     **>>COMMENT<<** Needs more description
 -   `CTM_WB_DUST [default: Y]`<a id=CTM_WB_DUST></a>
     Setting to calculate in-line windblown dust emissions in CCTM.
 Setting this variable to Y requires the availability of gridded land use input files that include the following BELD USGS land use classifications: shrubland, shrubgrass, and sprsbarren.
 See [Chapter 8](CMAQ_OGD_ch08_input_files.md#Table8-1) for a description of the DUST_LU_1 and DUST_LU_2 input files.
 Comment out variable or set to Y to turn on; set to N to turn off.
--   `CTM_ERODE_AGLAND [default: Y]`<a id=CTM_ERODE_AGLAND></a>
-    Setting to use optional erodible agricultural land classifications for computing windblown dust emissions from agricultural land.
-Setting this variable to Y requires the availability of gridded crop timing data that describe planting start dates, planting end dates, and harvesting end dates for 18 crop types.
-See [Chapter 8](CMAQ_OGD_ch08_input_files.md#Table8-1) for a description of the CROPMAP01, CROPMAP04, and CROPMAP08 input files.
-If CTM_WB_DUST is set to N, this setting will be ignored.
-Set to Y to turn on; comment out variable or set to N to turn off.
 -   `CTM_WBDUST_BELD [default: BELD3]`<a id=CTM_WBDUST_BELD></a>
     Landuse database for identifying dust source regions;  ignore if `CTM_WB_DUST = N`
     - `BELD3`